dfinity/bitcoin-canister/development-guide-2.md

 # Development Guide

-## Preparing Latest Release
+## Release Preparation

 The canisters in this repository are deployed in production by submitting proposals to the Internet Computer's [Network Nervous System](https://internetcomputer.org/nns).

-Since Github doesn't have a good flow for handling releases for two different artifacts we can't have two separate latest releases for the Bitcoin canister and the Watchdog canister.
-Instead we have to include both artifacts in each latest release.
+Due to limitations in GitHub's release handling, we cannot create separate latest releases for the Bitcoin canister and the Watchdog canister.
+Therefore, we include both artifacts in each latest release.

+To facilitate clarity, we explicitly specify which of them have changed, or if both have been modified, and provide their release status, accounting for potential deployment durations, such as
+ - `no change since release/<yyyy-mm-dd>`
+ - `waiting for deployment`
+ - `deployed, <NNS proposal link>`

+Only after all the expected canisters were deployed the `pre-release` can be turned into a proper `latest release`.

-Steps to cut a release:
+## Steps to Cut a Release

 1. Identify the commit for the release, eg. `aff3eef`
 2. Draft a new pre-release